What’s the difference between Oriental and Persian Rugs?

 Authentic Oriental rugs are most often woven in the countries of China, Turkey, Tibet, India and Egypt.

 Another difference between Oriental and Persian rugs is the type of knot used to create the rug.
 True Oriental and Persian rugs are hand knotted on looms.
-Oriental rugs are tied with a symmetrical Ghiordes knot.
+Oriental rugs are tied with symmetrical Ghiordes knots.

 This type of knot is found in rugs, hand knotted in Turkey, and the Kurdish areas or Iran.
 Persian rugs are most often knotted using an asymmetrical or Senneh knot.
 Countries who have spent thousands of years, tying these types of knots include Iran, Pakistan, India, China and Egypt.
 Rugs woven with Senneh knots are normally more symmetrical and precise.